 |Infrared LD||Infrared LED|

 LED applications have increased dramatically since the invention of the blue light-emitting diode.
 This section compares basic LEDs with LDs following the main applications.

 - Lighting system

 - Automotive lighting bulbs

 LEDs have often been used for power signals in electronic devices and home appliances.
 In simple devices, LEDs are sometimes used as a rectifier or power ON switch.

 The invention of blue light-emitting diodes achieved a wide range of applications such as car headlights, streetlights, and traffic signals, in addition to home lighting.

-From the aspect of environmental consideration, the LED lighting is considered as the most promising technology with relatively low energy consumption.
+From the aspect of environmental consideration, LED lighting is considered the most promising technology with relatively low energy consumption.
 LDs are also widely used as flashlights in electric decorations, displays, etc.